ajayvm/fileP/README.md

 * Saving through fileP where directly a csv is converted to proto
 * go run fileP.go orgMapping.go organization.pb.go ShardedOrgStore.go

+* Saving from csv to object to protobuf on disk
+* go run processFromCSV.go orgMapping.go organization.pb.go ShardedOrgStore.go

-* Saving from Json to object to proto buf
+* Saving from Json to object to sharded protobuf on disk
 * go run .\saveShardOrgFJson.go .\ShardedOrgStore.go .\organization.pb.go

 * Checking through the useOrgs for validity.
 Use mechanism 4 (sharded Map)